 By submitting an application to the college, an applicant makes a voluntary decision to participate in a collegiate experience and abide by the policies, rules, and regulations of TCC and the State Board for Community Colleges.
 In granting admission to an applicant, the college extends the privilege of joining the college community.
 Students may remain a part of that community as long as the required academic and behavior standards of the college and the VCCS are met.

-Tidewater Community College does not discriminate on the basis of race, sex, color, national origin, religion, sexual orientation, gender identity or expression, age, veteran status, political affiliation, genetics, or disability in its programs or activities.
+Tidewater Community College does not discriminate on the basis of race, color, religion, disability, sex, sexual orientation, gender identity, ethnicity, marital status, pregnancy, childbirth or related medical conditions including lactation, age (except when age is a bona fide occupational qualification), status as a veteran, national origin, or other non-merit factors in its programs or activities.
 Inquiries related to the college’s nondiscrimination policies may be directed to the Associate Vice President of Human Resources, Post Office Box 9000, Norfolk, VA 23509-9000, 757-822-1711.

 Students accepted for general admission who have been admitted to one of the college’s academic programs are considered curricular students.
 Curricular students may be either full-time or part-time students.